A polynomial time and space heuristic algorithm for T-count: Polynomial complexity heuristic algorithm

 For completeness we have given the circuits for the known unitaries like Toffoli, Fredkin, Peres and 1-bit reversible adder in Figure \ref{app:fig:TFP3} and \ref{app:fig:adder} of Appendix \ref{app:circuits}.
 We drew a partial circuit (from the first T to last T gate) of $U_1$ and $U_2$ in Fig \ref{fig:TT} and \ref{fig:TTT} respectively.
 In the figures the connected $\X$ gates indicate swaps which can be implemented by CNOT gates.

 In order to test the speed of our method as T-count increases we synthesized several random 2, 3 and 4 qubit unitaries formed using 10, 20, 30 and 40 T-gates (Table \ref{tab:random}).
 As mentioned in the introduction, 10, 20, 30 and 40 serve as upper bounds on the T-counts of the resulting unitaries.
 Using only unitaries as input our algorithm was able to synthesize all of them (return a decomposition) with T-count equal to or less than the upper bound.
 We synthesized 10 random circuits in each row of Table \ref{tab:random}.
 Of course, we cannot verify that we obtained T-count for all circuits because to the best of our knowledge, there are no existing algorithms that can be run on a PC to return the T-count of unitaries corresponding to such large circuits.
+A graph showing the distribution of the average number of unitaries (or nodes) selected in each iteration of MIN-T-SYNTH has been given in Appendix \ref{app:circuits} (Figure \ref{graph:Q}).
+We have also included the maximum number of unitaries (or nodes) accumulated (on an average) during any iteration of MIN-T-SYNTH.
+These are evidences to show that the complexity of our algorithm is much less than exponential in $N$, thus indicating that Conjecture \ref{conj:heuristic} may be correct for many unitaries.

-\section{Conclusion}
+\section{CONCLUSION}

 In this paper we have studied the complexity of synthesizing a T-count-optimal circuit for a given unitary.
 Modifying the meet-in-the-middle algorithm of \cite{2013_GKMR} we gave a provable nested meet-in-the-middle algorithm for COUNT-T (decision), where we are required to decide if an exactly synthesizable unitary $U$ can be implemented with at most $m$ T-gates.
 Solving this decision problem helps us to calculate the T-count as well as synthesize a T-count-optimal circuit with overhead polynomial in the dimension of $U$ and the T-count.
 Our algorithm has better space complexity but worse time complexity.
 However, both the time and space complexity is exponential in $\tcount(U)$, the T-count of $U$.